-- 11.1 The College will not make an artificial distinction or distortions when describing delivery arrangements to avoid the application of these rules. - 11.2 The College will not engage in a subcontract provision not previously subcontracted.
-If the College is looking to engage new provision you must get DFE written permission. - 11.3 The College will not enter into any agreement for brokerage. - 11.4 The College will not engage in any subcontract where we would be required to fund a second level of subcontractor.
+The College will not engage in any subcontract where we would be required to fund a second level of subcontractor.
 We must have a direct subcontract, each subcontractor must have a direct subcontract with the College.
-This is to ensure that the college has clear and transparent accountability of the quality of provision, proper and appropriate controls are in place, and that value for money is achieved for the benefit of the student experience. - 11.5 The College will ensure all learners are aware of the roles of the subcontractors and the College in supporting them through their learning journey. - 11.6 If the College enters into a new partnership or subcontract the College will select subcontractors through an open, fair and transparent process.
+This is to ensure that the college has clear and transparent accountability of the quality of provision, proper and appropriate controls are in place, and that value for money is achieved for the benefit of the student experience.

+The College will ensure all learners are aware of the roles of the subcontractors and the College in supporting them through their learning journey.

+If the College enters into a new partnership or subcontract the College will select subcontractors through an open, fair and transparent process.
 If the College adds a new subcontractor during the life of our contracts, we will submit an updated subcontractor declaration form.